If you have ever used a guitar amplifier or a mixing console, you have most likely come across controls called gain and volume.

 The gain control (also known as “trim”) on an analog mixer regulates the amount of input signal it receives from the device plugged into it.

 Because many devices like microphones and instruments can be used on a mixer, the signals from these items can be drastically different.

 The gain control is used to limit how much of the signal is allowed to proceed into the channel circuit.

 The main objective of the gain control is to allow the strongest input signal possible for optimal sound while preventing any distortion or clipping of the channel circuit.

 Many people mistakenly refer to this control as a volume control which is why this confusion exists in the first place.

-The volume of the channel is controlled elsewhere while the gain control keeps the sound quality in check by preventing distortion.
+The volume of the channel is controlled elsewhere while the gain keeps the sound quality in check by preventing distortion.

 Too much or too little input signal will ruin sound quality in a hurry!

 Its very easy to assume gain is volume because any extra input signal will increase it.